 - Pro travel tip: The brown Minute Rice has a nicer texture than the white (though it still doesn’t quite compare to rice made in a rice cooker)

-- Dress up the bok choy with this easy Asian Garlic Bok Choy Recipe from Christie at Home to give it a little somethin’ extra (be sure to use Gluten-Free Soy Sauce for this recipe).
+- Dress up the bok choy with chopped onion or shallots and garlic to give it a little somethin’ extra (be sure to use Gluten-Free Soy Sauce for this recipe).

 Ready for some quick cooking?
 Let’s go!

 Check out these other easy gluten-free recipes & blog posts: